miyako/wak-ftp/install.md

 ---

-**Solution 2**: Use an abosolute path to a location inside the solution
+**Solution 2**: Use an absolute path to a location inside the solution

 For example:
 ```